feather-game-engine/feather/README.md

 These are bugs, both major and minor, that I am aware of and working on fixing.
 This could be another good place to get started if you are looking to contribute.

 - playSound() may not work, depending on your platform.
+- Crash() fails to produce any color on Windows.
+- Collision on RigidEntities is a little bit wonky.